-King County’s new food-safety emojis: Restaurants are graded on a curve
+New food-safety emojis: Grading restaurants on a curve raises concerns

 The Seattle area is finally getting window placards in restaurants showing ratings for food safety, but it’s grading on a curve.

-Rather than grading all local restaurants on matters such as hand washing, temperature control of food, and serving practices as a group, officials from Public Health — Seattle & King County have chosen to divide them into ZIP codes.
-Approximately half of all restaurants in a given ZIP code receive an “excellent” grade, regardless of their actual scores.
+Rather than grading all local restaurants as a group on matters such as hand washing, temperature control of food, and serving practices, officials from Public Health – Seattle & King County have chosen to divide them into ZIP codes.
+About half of all restaurants in a given ZIP code receive an “excellent” grade, regardless of their actual scores.

 The scale goes like this: The highest-scoring 50 percent of restaurants in each area will be rated as “excellent,” the next 40 percent as “good,” and 10 percent as “okay.”
 The “needs to improve” category — restaurants that have been shut down for health violations within the last year or that “needed multiple return inspections to fix food safety practices” — is considered separately and not graded on the curve.